 Social dancing is a fantastic way to practice your lindy hop and get comfortable with all the different steps and moves you learn in class.
 You’ll have fun and get a proper feel for the dance and the awesome music of the swing era, with all its joyous rhythms, improvisations and connections.

 The lindy hoppers of today are indebted to those that came before them, many of whom were instrumental not only in creating the dance, but in passing on the lindy tradition and keeping the dance alive.
 Some names to note are Frankie Manning, Norma Miller, Al Mins, Leon James, Willa Mae Ricker, Pepsi Bethel, Dawn Hampton, Jean Veloz, Jewel McGowan, and Dean Collins.
 Learning about the history and context of swing can be an important part of your dance journey, and we encourage to inform yourself and learn more about the heritage of the dance.
 Some helpful places to start are:

 - Hear Norma Miller in conversation about ‘doing the lindy’ here and find out more about Frankie Manning here.

 - Check out this Google Arts and Culture online exhibition for some great photos and facts on the legacy of Frankie Manning and Whitey’s Lindy Hoppers.

 - Youtube is a treasure trove of inspiration.
-We’d recommend looking up footage of original dancers (try iconic scenes with Whitey’s Lindy Hoppers in Hellzapoppin’, A Day at the Races and Keep Punching), as well as current clips from the Harlem Hotshots, the Snowball, the Savoy Cup, Lindy Focus, and the International Lindy Hop Championships.
+We’d recommend looking up the black and white footage of original dancers (try iconic scenes with Whitey’s Lindy Hoppers in Hellzapoppin’, A Day at the Races and Keep Punching, or footage from the documentary The Spirit Moves), as well as current clips from the Harlem Hotshots, the Snowball, the Savoy Cup, Lindy Focus, and the International Lindy Hop Championships.